dmyma/iOS-interview/README.md

 </details>

 <details> <summary>What is OOP?</summary></details>
+Inheritance - allowas a class to be definde as a modified or more specialized version of another class Polymorphism - interface, abstract class class/protocol
 <details> <summary>What are the pros and cons of inheritance?</summary></details>
 <details> <summary>What is polymorphism?</summary></details>
 <details> <summary>What is tight coupling?</summary></details>